 ALICE is a school safety program developed in 2000 to offer additional options to students and staff in dealing with an armed intruder situation.
 Nearly 2 million students have been trained in the ALICE protocol, now being used in universities, colleges, hospitals, churches, corporations, and government offices.
 The letters ALICE are an acronym that stands for Alert, Lockdown, Inform, Counter, and Evacuate.

-At Linn-Mar CSD, we start at preschool with education on school safety.
+At Linn-Mar, we start at preschool with education on school safety.
 All of our ALICE lessons are tailored to be age-appropriate.
-Please see below for parent resources.
+More information can be found at www.alicetraining.com.

-School Resource Officer
+School Resource Officer: